Blind identification of Ambisonic reduced room impulse response: Experiments

 \section{Experiments}

-In order to evaluate the performance of proposed methods in somewhat realistic conditions, we use the dataset of recorded Ambisonic RIRs from University of Aalto, Finland \cite{mckenzie2021dataset}.
-The dataset contains RIRs in different reverberation conditions, obtained by varying acoustic absorbers in $5$ steps, from mild reverberation (RT around $0.33$ s) to highly reverberant (RT about $1.2$ s).
-The authors have recorded RIRs corresponding to all combinations of $3$ positions of a sound source (Genelec 8331A coaxial loudspeaker), and $7$ positions of a microphone array (mhAcoustics Eigenmike\textregistered\;em32 and Zylia ZM-1).
-However, we do not consider the two microphone positions for which the source is facing the opposite direction.
-Instead, we use these to generate the diffuse impulse response for the additive babble noise, by extracting the reverberant parts and computing their average, as done in \cite{perotin2018multichannel}.
-The SNR level is fixed to $20$ dB.
+We evaluate RdRIR estimation on data generated using simulated and recorded Ambisonic RIRs.
+In particular, the autocorrelation (AC), covariance (COV) and ADMM methods applied to GTVV are benchmarked. \revis{As baselines, we use the canonical MCLMS algorithm, as well as the noise-robust multichannel frequency-domain least mean squares (RNMCFLMS) \cite{haque2008noise} version.
+Both least mean squares (LMS) implementations are from the \emph{Blind System Identification and Equalization (BSIE)} toolbox \cite{BSIEtoolbox}.
+As additional baselines, we use the ``plain'' GTVV and TDVV representations. }

-Specifically, we evaluate RdRIR estimation using the autocorrelation (AC), covariance (COV) and ADMM methods applied to GTVV.
-As baselines, we use canonical MCLMS algorithm (from the BSIE toolbox \cite{BSIEtoolbox}), as well as the GTVV and TDVV representations.
-The "fully blind" scenario is assumed in all experiments, \emph{i.e.}, the algorithms only have access to the (noisy) observed signals, which are generated by convolving the multichannel RIRs with $10$~s of speech data.
-The GTVV and TDVV representations are estimated from these measurements using the approach described in \ref{ssec:estimation}, with the number of frames $\ing{T}$ used for the estimation corresponding to the $0.5$~s buffer.
-Three HOA orders are considered: $\ing{L}\in\{1,2,3\}$.
-The common sampling rate is set to $f_s=16$~kHz.
+The "fully blind" scenario is assured in all experiments, \emph{i.e.}, the algorithms only have access to the (noisy) observed signals, which are generated by convolving the multichannel RIRs with $10$~s of speech data, \revis{taken from the publicly available LibriSpeech corpus \cite{panayotov2015librispeech}}. \revis{The TDVV and GTVV representations are estimated from these measurements using the approach described in \ref{ssec:estimation}, with the latter being obtained through the ``self-steering'' heuristics, explained at the end of the same subsection.} The number of frames $\ing{T}$ used for the estimation corresponds to the $0.5$~s buffer. \revis{The GTVV reference signal is obtained using a ''regular'' (or "Plane-Wave Decomposition" or "Maximum-Directivity") beamformer \cite{jarrett2017theory} pointing towards the iteratively estimated main DoA $(\tilde{\theta_0},\tilde{\phi_0})$, \emph{i.e.}: $\vect{w} = \vect{y}(\tilde{\theta_0},\tilde{\phi_0}) / (\ing{L}+1)^2 $, assuming that the spherical harmonic function basis is 3D-Normalized \cite{daniel2003nfchoa}.} Three HOA orders are considered: $\ing{L}\in\{1,2,3\}$, while the common sampling rate is set to $f_s=16$~kHz.
 The STFT representation is computed by applying Tukey window of length $0.128$~s, with $75\%$ overlap between succeeding frames.
-The Hendriks algorithm \cite{gerkmann2011unbiased} is used as VAD.
+The Hendriks algorithm \cite{gerkmann2011unbiased} is used as VAD. \revis{When applied to the \emph{clean} speech data, this algorithm estimates that about $50\%$ of all STFT frames are voiced.}